opencpi/opencpi/hdl/apps/README.txt

 For xst in a shep drop:

-1. setenv OCPIDIR to top of CP tree
+1. setenv OCPI_DIR to top of opencpi tree above hdl/apps etc. (and remove it from any .cshrc)
-2. to make "board" until it fails (fix to do the other stuff)
+2. to make "board" (like ml555) until it fails or just interrupt it
-3. go to build/tmp-board
+3. go to build/tmp-<board>
-4. add "app" to the end of the .lso file
+4. add "app" to the end of the fpgaTop.lso file
 5. add "app=$OCPI_DIR/hdl/apps/<theapp>/lib/hdl/virtex[5|6]" to the .ini file e.g.:
 app=$OCPI_DIR/hdl/apps/testpsd/lib/hdl/virtex5